-EFSA opinion on microplastics in food, with particular focus on seafood
+European Food Safety Authority (EFSA) opinion on microplastics in food, with particular focus on seafood

-5. The EFSA opinion is attached at Annex A. The EFSA CONTAM panel defined microplastics as a heterogenous mixture of differently shaped materials referred to as fragments, fibres, spheroids, granules, pellets, flakes or beads in the size range 0.1-5,000 μ m (EFSA, 2016).
+2. The EFSA Panel on Contaminants in the Food Chain (CONTAM) defined microplastics as a heterogeneous mixture of differently shaped materials referred to as fragments, fibres, spheroids, granules, pellets, flakes or beads in the size range 0.1-5,000 μ m.
 They can be primary microplastics, i.e., deliberately manufactured at that size, or secondary, i.e. from fragmentation of larger debris.
-The panel separately defined nanoplastics as plastic particles with any external dimension in the nanoscale or having internal structure or surface structure in the nanoscale (0.001-0.1 μ m).
-The statement considered both microplastics and nanoplastics, as does this paper.
+The panel separately defined nanoplastics as plastic particles with any external dimension in the nanoscale or having internal structure or surface structure in the nanoscale (0.001-0.1 μ m) (EFSA, 2016).
+The EFSA opinion considered both microplastics and nanoplastics, as does this paper.

-6. The occurrence of microplastics has been reported in seafood, honey, beer and salt, with most of the data being on occurrence in seafood.
+3. The occurrence of microplastics has been reported in seafood, honey, beer and salt, with most of the data being on occurrence in seafood.
 However, for fish, only data on microplastics in the digestive tract were available and the digestive tract is usually discarded and not consumed.
-The CONTAM Panel considered that the quantity of microplastics in the edible tissue of fish is likely to be negligible.
-Occurrence data were also available on organic contaminants such as dioxins and phthalates, adhered to microplastics in the marine environment, and on additives such as plasticisers in microplastics in the marine environment.
+The EFSA CONTAM Panel considered that the quantity of microplastics in the edible tissue of fish is likely to be negligible.
+Occurrence data were also available on organic contaminants such as dioxins and phthalates, adhered to microplastics in the marine environment.
 Nanoplastics are expected to be present as a result of weathering and fragmentation of microplastics, the use of engineered nanoplastics in industrial processes and possibly microbial degradation.
 However, to date analytical methods have not been sufficiently developed and therefore no data are available on the occurrence of nanoplastics.